Blogs

 Risks of PCOS

-Obstructive sleep apnea: This condition leads to repeated pauses in breathing during the night, which inevitably interrupts sleep.
-But Obstructive sleep apnea is common among women who are obese or overweight.
+Obstructive sleep apnea: This condition leads to repeated pauses in breathing during night, which inevitably interrupts sleep.
+Obstructive sleep apnea is common among women who are obese or overweight.
 The chances of developing sleep apnea increase for those who have PCOS.

 Depression: The hormonal imbalance, which causes frequent mood changes in women, as well as changes in physical appearance like the growth of unwanted hair, can have a negative impact on emotions.
 Many women having PCOS eventually experience serious bouts of depression and anxiety.